 - The .ευ: the Greek translation of .eu launched on November 14th, 2019

-An evolution that makes possible for everyone to create a domain name in accordance with its own language codes.
+An evolution that makes it possible for everyone to create a domain name in accordance with its own language codes.

 This development is part of a broader framework: the possibility to register a domain name with many permissible characters.
 Previously, only letters going from A-Z and numbers from 0-9 were allowed.
 With the appearance of diacritical signs, the IDN (Internationalized Domain Name) language enters domain names.